 How Can I Improve My Credit to Get a Better Credit Card?

 One of the great things about credit is that it can always be improved.
-One of the great things about credit cards is that they can be used to fix credit.
+Also, they can be used to fix credit.
 If this is what you are aiming for so that you can get better credit cards or a home, or even if you want to just keep your good credit, here are some steps to take:

 The biggest thing to remember is to be responsible with the credit card.
 Do not overspend.
 Spending more than you can repay is the exact step you should take if you want to be in debt and destroy your credit.
 Otherwise, be sure you only charge what you can repay.